Skip to main content

 Academic

 A rigorous examination of the long-term outcomes of peptide therapies requires a deep dive into the clinical data and the underlying molecular biology.
-While many peptides show promise in preclinical models, the most compelling evidence comes from multi-year, human that demonstrate not just changes in biomarkers, but sustained, clinically meaningful improvements in skeletal integrity.
+While many peptides show promise in preclinical models, the most compelling evidence comes from multi-year, human clinical trials that demonstrate not just changes in biomarkers, but sustained, clinically meaningful improvements in skeletal integrity.
 The investigation moves from theoretical mechanisms to documented, physiological change over extended periods, providing a clear picture of the therapeutic potential.

 Longitudinal Analysis of Bioactive Collagen Peptides